watml/fast-wasserstein-adversarial/README.md

 # Stronger and Faster Wasserstein Adversarial Attacks

 Code for [Stronger and Faster Wasserstein Adversarial Attacks][paper], appeared in ICML 2020.
 This repository contains the implementation of our Wasserstein adversarial attacks and pretrained robust models.
-The implementation of the projection operator and the linear minimization oracle for Wasserstein constrained can be of independent interest.
+The implementation of the projection operator and the linear minimization oracle for Wasserstein constraint can be of independent interest.

 [paper]: https://arxiv.org/abs/2008.02883